 If you’re not a beer fan, you can make this upcycling project with soda cans, coconut water cans, or whatever can you have piling up in your recycle bin.

-You only need a few supplies and I’ll bet you already have most of them.
+You only need a few supplies to make a Succulent Planter and I’ll bet you already have most of them.
 Grab the supply list below and let’s get started!

 Succulent Planter Supplies